Skip to Content

 2. Click Create Scan Profile.

-3. Upload your spec file.
+4. Upload your OpenAPI spec or GraphQL schema file.

-Step 3: Configure Authentication
+Step 4: Configure Authentication

 Without valid authentication, the scanner can only test unauthenticated endpoints and will miss vulnerabilities in protected areas of your API.

-Step 4: Run Your First Scan
+Step 5: Run Your First Scan

 1. Review the scan configuration summary, which shows the number of endpoints detected and the authentication method configured.